uniquekid/cfa-texts/README.md

 global.SearchEffectFindQuantity[CardStat] = <number>
 ```

-Maximum amount of cards allowed to be taken.
+Maximum number of cards allowed to be taken.